 - Missed opportunities for innovation.
 A strong relationship is central to identifying opportunities for innovation.
 A trusted partner can help you plan more effectively, helping you be proactive rather than reactive.
 Remember — just like with the problem-solving help — your outsourced professionals are a conduit to a wider organization overflowing with technical expertise and ideas.
 The wider you make that door, the more insight you open yourself up to.

 - Missed opportunity to build a true partnership.
-Every IT outsourcing provider wants to create a long-term, win-win relationship.
+Every outsourcing provider wants to create a long-term, win-win relationship.
 If someone offers you a pot filled with gold, are you going to take only one or two pieces, refusing the rest?

 - Embed a big-picture look at your business in onboarding.
 Share your history, culture, values, vision, structure, and strategic priorities.
 Explain all planned or in-progress initiatives.